fiskWasTaken/gonav/README.md

-# gonav - Pokémon Go Navigator for Trackers
+# gonav - GO Navigator

-This is an assistant app for Pokémon GO players who want track Pokémon in the nearby area in a fairly enjoyable way.
+This is an Android app for Pokémon GO players who want to track Pokémon in a fairly enjoyable way.

-I never liked the concept of map-based scanners - although this app does contain this functionality (accessible by tapping any of the

-This is an assistant for Pokémon GO designed for veteran players who want to get a bit more enjoyment out of the game.
-The core principle is to encourage you, the player, to go out and explore a little further than PoGo hints you to.
-As such, it delivers notifications on Pokémon spawns in the surrounding area without needing to keep the game constantly running in the foreground.
+By watching your nearby area, gonav keeps you updated with live compass/distance metrics via the Android notifications API.

 ## Features